 Thank you for considering donating an object to the Jewish Museum of Australia.
 We have standard policies and procedures relating to collection donations outlined in our Acquisition and Deaccession Policy, which have been developed to protect donors and their objects as well as help us manage the collection according to professional standards.

-Please submit the form below in as much detail as possible and your proposal will be submitted to our Acquisitions Committee for assessment, but be advised that due to our current work on a major exhibition opening at the Museum in June 2020, our capacity for attending to enquiries will be extremely limited until the second half of this year.
+Please submit the form below in as much detail as possible, and your proposal will be submitted to our Acquisitions Committee for assessment, but be advised that due to our current work on a major exhibition opening in February 2021, our capacity for attending to enquiries will be extremely limited until the end of this year.
 We appreciate your patience, and can’t wait to share our latest work with you.

 If you have a question about our collection or exhibitions program, please use the form below to get in touch.

 Please be advised that as we work on our major exhibition opening at the Museum in February 2021, our turnaround time for research enquiries and image requests is four weeks.